OwenBallCMU/98154_Project/README.md

 and being able to overpower the SDA pull up resistors.
 Note that this chip does not perform clock stretching and as such, has no need to drive the SCL line.
 (if you have any external hardware peripherals such as buttons, LEDs, sensors, etc, please explain them here. otherwise, remove this section)

+## How it Works

+(deeper description of your project's internal operations, along with any diagrams. large parts of this can likely be copied from your project design plan and/or RTL checkpoint submission)

+To add images, upload them into the repo and use the following format to embed them in markdown:

 ## Design Testing / Bringup